-Note: Although this page refers to Veterans, most former Service members with an Other Than Honorable or uncharacterized (entry-level) discharge can also receive MST-related care.
-Former National Guard and Reserves members with federal active duty service or a service-connected disability who were discharged under honorable conditions or with an Other Than Honorable discharge are also eligible; the service-connected disability does not need to be related to your experiences of MST.
+- These services are available to Veterans and most former Service members with an Other Than Honorable or uncharacterized (entry-level) discharge.
+Standard length of service requirements do not apply to eligibility for MST-related care, and some of these individuals may be able to receive MST-related care even if they are not eligible for other VA care.
+Service connection (that is, a VA disability rating) is not needed.
+Former National Guard and Reserves members with federal active duty service or a service-connected disability who were discharged under honorable conditions or with an Other Than Honorable discharge can also receive MST-related care; the service-connected disability does not need to be related to their experiences of MST.

 - MST-related outpatient services are available at every VA medical center and many VA community-based outpatient clinics.
-Services are organized differently at different facilities and MST-related care is available even if a facility does not have a specific “MST treatment team.”
+Services are organized differently at different facilities, and MST-related care is available even if a facility does not have a specific “MST treatment team.”
 Mental health services include psychological assessment and evaluation, medication evaluation and treatment, and individual and group psychotherapy.

 - MST-related outpatient counseling is also available through VA’s community-based Vet Centers.

 - For Veterans needing more intensive treatment and support, VA also provides MST-related mental health treatment in residential or inpatient settings.